Apple Dumplings, you can’t ask for a better dessert on a crisp fall day!

 Whole apples are peeled, topped with cinnamon sugar, wrapped in flaky pastry dough, and then baked in a spiced sauce until bubbling and syrupy.

 - Apples for Dumplings: Use crisp apples like Granny Smith for the best results.
-This firm tart variety is the reliable go-to apple (and the same apples I prefer to use in an apple pie recipe).
+This firm tart variety is the reliable go-to apple (and the same apples I prefer to use in apple pie or dutch apple pie).
 They soften and mellow as they bake without getting mushy.
 Other great options are Honeycrisp, Braeburn, or Jonagolds.

 - Pastry Dough: If you’re rushed for time, go ahead and use premade pie dough.
 But for the best flavor, a flaky homemade pie crust is ideal.